juliaguida/oystercard/rails/learning_objectives.md

 ### Concepts
 * Evaluate the benefits of convention over configuration.
-* Describe the primary aspects of Rails that utilize this idiom.
+* Describe the primary aspects of Rails that utilise this idiom.
 * Describe the asset pipeline.
 * Discuss the meaning of skinny controllers over fat controllers and skinny models over fat models and mechanisms to address these.